Haliotis geigeri

-Haliotis geigeri is a species of sea snail, a marine gastropod mollusc in the family Haliotidae, the abalones.
+Haliotis geigeri is a species of sea snail, a marine gastropod mollusc in the family Haliotidae, the abalone.

 Description

 The size of the oblong, somewhat convex shell varies between 29 mm and 41 mm.
 The coloration is bright red to reddish brown.

 Distribution

 This species occurs off and is endemic to São Tomé and Príncipe Islands, Gulf of Guinea, West Africa.